ContextGPT: Infusing LLMs Knowledge into Neuro-Symbolic Activity Recognition Models: Acknowledgements

 \subsubsection{Example Selection}

 Since the number of examples in the pool is not fixed, including all of them in the prompt may result in increased costs, especially when using external services whose price depends on the prompt's length.
 Moreover, there are often limits to the LLM's input size.

-Hence, if the number of examples is high, they may exceed the model's capacity. \acronym\ employs a method to include in the prompt only those examples that are similar to the input context $C^w$, and its pseudo-code is outlined in Algorithm~\ref{alg:exampleselection}.
+\acronym\ employs a method to include in the prompt only those examples that are similar to the input context $C^w$.
 Specifically, we use a pre-trained LLM to extract text embeddings from $C^w$ and all the examples in the pool using their description in natural language obtained with \textsc{Context2Text}.
 Then, we use cosine similarity to compute the similarity of each example with $C^w$, and we include in the prompt only the examples with a similarity higher than a threshold $k$.
 This threshold is determined empirically, and we will show its impact on the recognition rate in Section~\ref{sec:experiments}.